DataDog/documentation/content/en/logs/explorer/search.md

 ### Search syntax

-To begin searching for logs in Log Explorer, see the [Log Search Syntax documentation][1] and read the [timerange][2] documentation for more details on advanced timerage use cases.
+To begin searching for logs in Log Explorer, see the [Log Search Syntax documentation][1] and read the [timerange documentation][2] for more details on advanced timerange use cases.

 ## Further Reading